Notices & News

 Explanation for the Proposed Tuition and Mandatory Fee Increases

-The combined total range of proposed tuition and mandatory fee increase being considered for the academic year 2025-2026 is between 4.0% and 6.5%.
+The combined total proposed in-state tuition and mandatory fee increase being considered for the 2026-2027 academic year is 4.5%.
 The breakdown of the increase is as follows:

 Purposes for Which the Revenue Derived from the Tuition and Mandatory Fee Increases Will be Used